ghc-proposals/ghc-proposals/proposals/0000-minimal-should-warn-extras.rst

 If a method as a definition via the ``default signatures`` extension, then that definition should not be added to the set ``D`` as defined above.
-The motivation for this is that the author of the library provided a weaker definition (in the sense of the type) than required by the class for that particular method, and is free to mention that in the ``MINIMAL`` pragma without getting a warning.
+The motivation for this is that the author of the library provided a weaker definition (in the sense of the type) than required by the class for that particular method, and thus the author should be free to mention that method in the ``MINIMAL`` pragma without getting a warning.

-The presence of a definition with a default signature should be something that's checked at the instantiation site of this class, not at the definition, for violating the ``MINIMAL`` requirements.
+The presence of a definition with a default signature should be something that's checked at the instantiation site of this class, not at the definition site, for violations of the ``MINIMAL`` requirements.

 Costs and Drawbacks
 -------------------